 INADVERTENT ACCOUNTING

 4.1 NERC Inadvertent Accounting.
 EnronSE, through ESOC, shall adhere to NERC Policy I - Generation Control and Performance: Subsection F - Inadvertent Interchange, Appendix 1F - Inadvertent Interchange Energy Accounting Practices and Inadvertent Interchange Accounting Training Document or any successor policies or practices.
 The ESOC will calculate Inadvertent and record the hourly credit or debit for the Lincoln Center Control Area.
-The ESOC will perform verification with Com Ed as defined in the Control Area Operating Procedure.
-The ESOC will schedule discrepancies with the interconnection either bilaterally or unilaterally from the Units of the Lincoln Center Control Area.
+At Allegheny’s expense, with energy made available by Allegheny, ESOC will perform verification with Com Ed as defined in the Control Area Operating Procedure.
+ESOC will schedule discrepancies with the interconnection either bilaterally or unilaterally from the Units.

 4.2 EnronSE and Allegheny Accounting.
-ESOC shall maintain on an hourly basis a record of the MWs produced by each of the eight units, the schedules for each of the Units, the Lincoln Center Control Area Actual MWs, the Lincoln Center Control Area Scheduled MWs, and the metered tie lines with Com Ed Control Area.
+ESOC shall maintain on an hourly basis a record of the MWs produced by each of the eight units, the schedules for each of the Units, the Lincoln Center Control Area actual MWs, the Lincoln Center Control Area scheduled MWs, and the metered tie lines with the Com Ed Control Area.
 ESOC shall provide Allegheny with hourly accounting of any deviations between the actual interchange and the scheduled interchange.

 4.3 Obligation to Pay.
 ESOC cannot guarantee that the Lincoln Center Control Area will prevent imposition on EnronSE or Allegheny of energy imbalance charges or penalties pursuant to Com Ed’s respective transmission tariffs or any successor tariffs.
 Allegheny acknowledges and agrees that, if energy imbalance charges or penalties are assessed by Com Ed associated with the Facility, and if the ESOC acted in a manner materially consistent with its obligations under NERC and under this Agreement, Allegheny shall pay such charges or penalties associated with the Facility.